ashvin2005/skyweaver/README.md

 SkyWeaver is an advanced prototype system for correlating astrophysical events across multiple observational channels.
 It combines gravitational wave detections, gamma-ray bursts, optical transients, and other multi-messenger astronomy data to identify potentially related cosmic events.

+**🚀 Ready to Use: No configuration required!
+The app works immediately with demo data.**

 ## Features

 ### Data Collection Layer